BrAmaral/splunkDataGeneratorTCP/README.md

 # splunkDataGeneratorTCP

-This is a simple python script that generates fake JSON Data and sends to Splunk via TCP (Inspired by [George Starcher's code](https://github.com/georgestarcher/Splunk-Class-httpevent))
+This is a simple python script that generates fake JSON data and send it to Splunk via TCP (Inspired by [George Starcher's code](https://github.com/georgestarcher/Splunk-Class-httpevent))